Belle Delphine

-Mary-Belle Kirschner (born 23 October 1999), professionally known as Belle Delphine, is a South African-born British Internet celebrity, pornographic actress, model, and YouTuber.
-Her social media accounts feature erotic and cosplay modelling, sometimes blending the two together.
-Delphine's online persona began in 2018 through her cosplay modeling on Instagram.
+Mary-Belle Kirschner (born 23 October 1999), better known as Belle Delphine, is a South African-born British social media personality, pornographic actress, model, and YouTuber.
+Her social media accounts feature erotic and cosplay modelling, sometimes blending the two.
+Her online persona began in 2018 through her cosplay modeling on Instagram.
 Her posts on the platform were often influenced by popular memes and trends.

-In mid-2019, she gained notoriety through creating a satirical Pornhub account and selling her "GamerGirl Bath Water" product through her online store.
-Shortly after, her Instagram account was deleted due to community guideline violations.
-After a hiatus from October 2019 through June 2020, she started an OnlyFans account on which she posts adult content and began uploading YouTube music videos that were markedly explicit.
+In mid-2019, Delphine gained notoriety through creating a satirical Pornhub account and selling her "GamerGirl Bath Water" product through her online store.
+Shortly after, her Instagram account was deleted due to community guideline violations and she went on hiatus.
+Upon returning to online content creation, she launched an OnlyFans account on which she posts adult content and began uploading YouTube music videos that were markedly explicit.

-Media outlets have described her as an "e-girl" and a cross between an Internet troll and a performance artist.
+Media outlets have described Delphine as an "e-girl" and a cross between an internet troll and a performance artist.
 Delphine has also been cited as an influence on the e-girl style commonly adopted by TikTok users.

 Early life

-Delphine was born in South Africa on 23 October 1999.
-She grew up in Cape Town, where she was raised in a devout Christian household.
-After her parents divorced, she and her mother moved to England and settled in Lymington, Hampshire.
-As of December 2020, she was living in Hove, England.

-In her adolescence, Delphine was "an avid watcher of the anti-political correctness genre of YouTubers like iDubbbz" and also enjoyed watching the parody character Filthy Frank online.
-She attended Priestlands School in Pennington, Hampshire, but dropped out at the age of 14 due to being bullied online.
+Delphine was born Mary-Belle Kirschner in Cape Town on 23 October 1999.
+She grew up in a devout Christian household.
+After her parents divorced, she moved to England with her mother and settled in Lymington, Hampshire.
+As of December 2020, she was living in Hove, one of the two main parts of the city of Brighton and Hove.
+In her adolescence, she was "an avid watcher of the anti-political correctness genre of YouTubers like iDubbbz" and also enjoyed watching the parody character Filthy Frank online.
+She attended Priestlands School in Pennington, but dropped out at the age of 14 due to being bullied online.
 Delphine expressed that she was isolated by her classmates after they disseminated screenshots of her dark humor jokes.
 Around this time, she was treated for depression.
-She found work as a waitress, babysitter, and barista.
+She found work as a babysitter, barista, and waitress.
 She began posting "low-res and dimly lit" pictures of her cosplay on her Facebook account, which was later deleted.

 Online career

 Early years and Instagram modelling

 Delphine has had an Instagram account since 2015.
 In July 2016, she registered a YouTube account.
 The following month, she uploaded her first video, a makeup tutorial.
 In 2018, Delphine began to regularly upload pictures of her modelling on Instagram, using accessories such as pink wigs, thigh-high stockings, and cat ears to help create what she described as a "weird elf kitty girl" aesthetic.
 She also regularly produced cosplay-related content, which included characters such as Harley Quinn and D.Va.
 In March 2018, Delphine launched a Patreon account, where supporters could receive access to her "lewd" photosets.
 In September, she uploaded a second YouTube video featuring a tour of her room.
-Rolling Stone noted that her style in this second video is more in-line with that of the one she later adopted during her rise to prominence, which they described as "alien Disney princess porn star."
+Rolling Stone noted that her style in this second video is more in-line with that of the one she later adopted during her rise to prominence, which they described as "alien Disney princess porn star".